 WASHINGTON, D.C.
-20549

-Form 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES $\mathbf{\nabla}$ EXCHANGE ACT OF 1934

-For the quarterly period ended July 30, 2016

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES \Box EXCHANGE ACT OF 1934

-For the transition period from_____to

-Commission File No. 1-7819

-Analog Devices, Inc.

-(Exact name of registrant as specified in its charter)

-Massachusetts

-(State or other jurisdiction of incorporation or organization)

-One Technology Way, Norwood, MA (Address of principal executive offices)

-\mathbf{N}

-04-2348234 (I.R.S.
-Employer Identification No.)

-02062-9106 (Zip Code)

-(Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \square NO \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES \square NO \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \blacksquare Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company
+20549 Form 10-Q (Mark C One) \square QUARTERLY EXCHANGE REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 15(d) OF THE SECURITI ES For the quarterly period ended January 28, 2 017 OR TRANSITION EXCHANGE REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 15(d) OF THE SECURITI ES For the transition period fromto Commission File No. 1-7819 (S Analog Devices, In (Exact name of registrant as specified in its characteristics) sachusetts of incorporation or organization) oter) 04-2348234 (I.R.S.
+Employer Identification No.) (5 · Way, Norwood, MA 02062-9106 ••• cipal executive offices) (Zip Code) Securi ties Exchange Act of (781) 329-4700 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed sin ark whether the registrant: (1) has filed all reports required to fast 1934 during the preceding 12 months (or for such shorter pass been subject to such filing requirements for the past 90 companies. o be filed by Section 13 or 15(d) of period that the registrant was required. every l Interactive Data File ark whether the registrant has submitted electronically and prequired to be submitted and posted pursuant to Rule 405 cmg 12 months (or for such shorter period that the registrant of Regulation S-T (§232.405 of this smalle r reporting company ark whether the registrant is a large accelerated filer, an accelerate definitions of "large accelerated filer," "accelerate large Act.
+(Check one): Large accelerated filer \square Accelerated filer Non-a accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company

+As of January 28, 2017 there were 309,206,677 shares of common stock of the registrant, \$0.16 2/3 par value per share, outstanding.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange

+Act).
 YES □ NO ☑